Clarion Defender: Jimmy "Bang-Bang" Walker

 James Zell "Jimmy" Walker, Jr. was born on March 23, 1932, in Birmingham, Alabama to Emma Lou and James Zell Walker, Sr. Jimmy had a brother by the name of Ivory Mitchell Walker, half-brothers Grady William "Sonny" Owens, and Harvey Lee Black, Jr., sister Denise Walker, and half-sister Gail V. Black.

 Jimmy's father died in 1936 when Jimmy was four years old.
 The family then moved to Vallejo, California.
 In 1940 at the age of eight, Jimmy was making $25.00 a week selling newspapers and picking fruit.
 Jimmy remembers: “Our mother taught us to be proud.
 That hard work is the foundation for good health and a good mind.
 We never went on welfare, we all worked.”
 In 1941, Jimmy won the California Junior Golden Gloves in his division for boxing, and in high school he had won letters in all four available sports: football, basketball, baseball and track.

-On October 4, 2005, Jimmy "Bang-Bang" Walker passed away at age 73 due to natural causes at his home in North Portland, Oregon.
+On October 4, 2005, Jimmy "Bang-Bang" Walker died at age 73 due to natural causes at his home in North Portland, Oregon.
 On October 8, 2005, a service was held at the Jefferson High School auditorium in his honor.
 Walker was deeply appreciated by his community.
-"It’s a real loss to the African American community in terms of the commitment that he had to fostering our community, helping young men and women to take pride in and learn about their culture," said Halim Rahsaan, a former amateur boxer.
-Tony Hopson, who was founder, President, and chief executive officer of Self Enhancement Inc. said, "He was a real role model… at a time when a lot of folks of color in this city weren’t as eager to jump out there and try new things, he did the Miss Tan America Beauty Pageant at a time when folks needed to feel good about themselves, and really weren’t in a position to compete in some of the other kinds of pageants.
+"It's a real loss to the African American community in terms of the commitment that he had to fostering our community, helping young men and women to take pride in and learn about their culture," said Halim Rahsaan, a former amateur boxer.
+Tony Hopson, who was founder, President, and chief executive officer of Self Enhancement Inc. said, "He was a real role model... at a time when a lot of folks of color in this city weren't as eager to jump out there and try new things, he did the Miss Tan America Beauty Pageant at a time when folks needed to feel good about themselves, and really weren't in a position to compete in some of the other kinds of pageants.
 We looked at that as a real positive."